JEFFERSON PARISH MARRIAGE LICENSE INFO:

 a copy at the State

-page with instructions and forms located here:
+page with instructions and documents you need to bring located here:

 Forms to Order Certified Copies